 What is the best way to find the cheapest flights to Krabi International Airport?

 I would suggest saving your time and money by using a price comparison site.
 For our trips to Krabi we used BookingBuddy to compare prices prior to booking.
-Another option we have used in the past is www.airfarewatchdog.com.
+We could check flight prices from 8 different websites at the same time which was convenient.
 To save you some time, I have included links to their search page below: